qkost/raiders-of-the-lost-dice/Session Notes/Session 38.md

 		* Bok -- Stuns, turn into dragon

 ```
 1. "Ah, pity we missed each other.
 Your flight at my arrival suggest you have forsaken our agreement.
 It seems you are taking the foolish path of your father.
-Regrettably, I must employ more persuasive methods now.
+Regrettably, I've had to employ more persuasive methods.
+If you'd either you or your green friend would ever like to see your families again; you know where to find me and you know the cost."
 ```